 In EPIC v.
 AI Commission, EPIC has filed suit to enforce the transparency obligations of the National Security Commission on Artificial Intelligence.
 The AI Commission, established by Congress in 2018 and chaired by former Google CEO Eric Schmidt, is charged with "review[ing] advances in artificial intelligence, related machine learning developments, and associated technologies" and making policy recommendations to Congress and the President.
-Yet since its launch in March of 2019, the Commission has conducted its decisionmaking in near-total secrecy.
+Yet since its launch in March of 2019, the Commission has conducted its decisionmaking largely in secret.
 None of the Commission's plenary or working group meetings have been announced in advance or opened to the public, and no agendas, minutes, or materials from those meetings have been published.

 The Privacy Risks Posed by the Use of AI

 Artificial intelligence presents unique threats to privacy, human rights, and democratic institutions.
 The deployment of AI systems tests long-standing privacy safeguards governing the collection and use of personal data.
 For example, privacy laws require data minimization—the requirement that only necessary data be retained.
 Yet “[i]n the search for new connections and more precise analyses, it is tempting to give [a] system access to as much data as possible.”
 China, for instance, uses sophisticated AI surveillance technology to profile and control Muslim minority populations.
 Automated decisionmaking and profiling with AI systems can produce biased and inaccurate decisions, with serious consequences for the persons improperly targeted.
 Similarly, unrepresentative data sets can produce flawed AI models.